lightdock/lightdock.github.io/tutorials/0.9.3/rna_docking/index.md

 There are several problems we must address in order to continue:
 - Hydrogen atoms produced by `reduce` for nucleic acids are not 100% name-compatible with the AMBER94 force-field.
-- In addition, `reduce` adds the extremal hydrogens (3' and/or 5' extremal hydrogens) to RNA, which causes conflicts in the with the AMBER94 force-field.
+- In addition, `reduce` adds the extremal hydrogens (3' and/or 5' extremal hydrogens) to RNA, which causes conflicts with the AMBER94 force-field.
 - Finally, the AMBER94 force-field needs RNA residues to be labelled with an `R` as a prefix.

 We have prepared three simple Python scripts: